Reviving a Sourdough Starter

 In the Storing a Starter page we talk about how to store a starter.
 If your storage starter was fed just before you put it into the refrigerator, and it has been in storage for less than a week, you can probably just use the starter.
 Measure it, put the unused storage starter back in the refrigerator, let starter you are going to use come to room temperature and use it.
 Remember that a starter at room temperature needs to be fed no less than twice a day, so don't leave this starter out overnight, or for a similar length of time, without feeding it.
 It has been eating the available starch in the starter while in the refrigerator and if you're going to let it sit a while, it needs a real feeding.

 If your storage starter has been in storage for more than a week, you really need to take a little more time reviving it whether you intend to bake with it or it's just time to revive it to make sure it's healthy.
 I like to feed the starter for at least three days before using it or putting it back in storage.
-I'll take a teaspoon of storage starter from the jar in the refrigerator and put the jar back in the refrigerator.
+I'll take a teaspoon (about 6 grams) of storage starter from the jar in the refrigerator and put the jar back in the refrigerator.
 You can use the starter in the refrigerator, a teaspoon at a time, for about a month before you need to revive it.
-Once the storage jar is back in the refrigerator, I add 1/4 cup of water to the teaspoon of starter and vigorously stir them together.
-Then I add 1/2 cup of flour (that was sifted and spooned into the 1/2 cup measure) and stir vigorously again.
+Once the storage jar is back in the refrigerator, I add 1/4 cup (about 50 grams) of water to the teaspoon of starter and vigorously stir them together.
+Then I add 1/2 cup (about 50 grams) of flour (if you are using 1/2 cup, the flour should be sifted and spooned into the 1/2 cup measure) and stir vigorously again.
 Twelve hours later, I add the same amount of water and flour again.

 If I am feeding the starter to revive it, I'll start discarding 1/2 the starter and then feed another 1/4 cup water and 1/2 cup flour every 12 hours or so.
 When the starter is doubling nicely between feedings, I'll feed it one more time, clean out the storage jar, put the freshly revived starter into the jar, and then put the jar back into the fridge.
 Again, the key success strategies are to feed the starter until it is doubling between feedings, to fill the cleaned jar no more than 1/2 full, and to refrigerate immediately after you feed the starter.

 If I actually want to bake with the starter (remember baking? the point and goal of the exercise?), I don't discard any more starter.
 Instead every 12 hours I double the amount I am feeding the starter.
-So, my next feeding is 1/2 cup of water and 1 cup of flour.
-Twelve hours later, 1 cup of water and 2 cups of flour.
+So, my next feeding is 1/2 cup of water (about 100 grams) and 1 cup (about 100 grams) of flour.
+Twelve hours later, 1 cup (about 200 grams) of water and 2 cups (about 200 grams) of flour.
 My goal is to double the starter with each feeding so I'll have enough to bake with in two or three days.
 If you weigh your ingredients it is very easy to calculate how much starter you will need and how much each feeding should be so you'll have enough starter in two or three days with no wastage.
 The goal here is to have enough active healthy starter to bake with in 3 or so days with little or no starter left over.

 But there are some caveats here.
 Dr. Ed Wood, who knows more about starters than just about anyone alive, has said he's never had a starter he couldn't revive.
 It must help to have medical training.
 However, other people point out that it's not always clear if the starter your revived is the one you started with.
 Kinda like in the book "Pet Semetary," you can wind up with a starter that's similar to what you had, but not quite the same.
 And there are a few conditions that make your starter not worth the trouble of trying to revive it.
 So, let's look at the science experiment you are pretending used to be a sourdough starter and see what we can do with it.